solids4foam/solids4foam/applications/scripts/README.md

 └── system
 ```

-and is also relocated to the system:
+These are also relocated to the `system` directory:

 ```
 ├── 0